wlepage/digitalimagecorrelation/index.md

 1. The pattern moves and deforms with the sample, but does not exert a significant mechanical stress on the sample.
 In other words, the pattern is fully adhered to the sample, but deforms extremely easily compared to the sample.
 1. The features that comprise the pattern (the _speckles_) are random in position but uniform in size.
 1. The speckle size is at least 3 pixels to avoid aliasing (Reu. [doi:10.1111/ext.12111](http://doi.org/10.1111/ext.12111)), but not much more than 7 pixels to achieve a relatively high density of DIC points (Reu. [doi:10.1111/ext.12110](http://doi.org/10.1111/ext.12110)).
 If speckles are much larger than 7 pixels, then there will be relatively few DIC data points possible.
 Also, note that these speckle sizes are not averages, but are rather the range of the smallest and largest speckles (Reu. [doi:10.1111/ext.12110](http://doi.org/10.1111/ext.12110)).
 Here is an example of a calculation to estimate the desired speckle size range: `12 mm / 2048 px * (3 to 7 px per speckle) = 18 to 41 microns per speckle`.
 1. The pattern has good grayscale contrast, which reduces error (Sutton, Orteu, Schreier. [doi:10.1007/978-0-387-78747-3](https://doi.org/10.1007/978-0-387-78747-3)).
 One way to visualize this contrast is a histogram: with the number of pixels plotted with respect to grayscale level, the pattern has a mix of dark and bright pixels, indicated by two peaks in the histogram's spectrum, and the separation between the two peaks is broad.
 Ideally, the two peaks look like a bimodal Gaussian distribution.
+1. The edges of the speckles are softened (rather than sharp and distinct with the background).
+This allows the pixels of the camera sensor to avoid aliasing the speckle edge (Reu. [doi:10.1111/ext.12139](http://doi.org/10.1111/ext.12139)).
 1. The pattern is stable in the testing environment.
 For example, for a high-temperature experiment, the pattern does not decay or darken under heating.
 1. The pattern has a speckle density of about 50%.
 When the pattern has either too few or too many speckles, then this results in features that are both too big and too small (Reu. [doi:10.1111/ext.12110](http://doi.org/10.1111/ext.12110)).
 This concept is illustrated below.
 The artificial speckle patterns were generated with the Speckle Generator software from Correlated Solutions, Inc.